alvacat/careers-30-second-elevator-pitch/README.md

 Remember, your elevator pitch is meant to start a conversation, so if someone asks you a question in the middle of it, welcome the interruption!
 Don’t try to force your full pitch on your listener if they’re already engaged and want to learn more about a specific thing you mentioned.
 For example, say you meet someone at a networking event who also attended a programming bootcamp, it’s okay to not finish your pitch and to have the conversation about your experience at Flatiron School—after all, you’ve already achieved your goal of making a meaningful connection.

 To keep the conversation going, you may want to think about what questions you might have for your new contact.
-Whether you finish you pitch or not, these questions can help keep the conversation flowing.
+Whether you finish your pitch or not, these questions can help keep the conversation flowing.
 Here’s a tip for thinking of questions: People love to talk about themselves and to give advice.
 Asking someone how they got their start as a developer is a great way to take the connection further.

 ## Assignment- Elevator Pitch